rodstaff/redux-react-routes/README.md

 ###E1.
 Entry File

 If you choose ‘./dev/js’, the entry file defaults to ‘/dev/js/index.js’ and the code will execute without the routing.
 Now, if you choose ‘./routes/‘, the entry file defaults to ‘./routes/index.js’ and the code will execute the react-redux app with routing.
-Here you will see how I combined two separate codes from two different authors into one!
+Here you will see how I combined two separate codes into one!

 ###E2.
 Output File